Identify and Deal With the Sociopath In Your Life: 21 Sociopath Traits to Watch Out For

 #11.
 They Use Their Charm And Confidence To Get What They Want

-Despite their bad reputation, the silent majority of sociopaths is known for their exceptional, albeit superficial, charm.
+Despite their bad reputation, the silent majority of sociopaths are known for their exceptional, albeit superficial, charm.

 Sociopaths like using their charm and confidence to get people to do things for them that they otherwise wouldn’t.